Sreyan88/ASPIRE/README.md

 ```

 ## DFR Training:
+This involves a two step training:

-1. For DFR training on only train set:
+1. Train only on the train set:
 ```
 python deep_feature_reweighting/dfr_evaluate_spurious.py \
 --data_dir=<path_to_data_dir> \